RaphaelSchindler/NotebookWebsite/_posts/2016-08-26-mobile-devices-and-oldest-adults.md

 > Touchscreen interaction that accompanies smart mobile devices presents challenges for older people.

-> Older adults commonly confused the difference between SMS, iMessage, and e-mail but also experienced difficulty navigating the device to determine the location of a message they received."
+> Older adults commonly confused the difference between SMS, iMessage, and e-mail but also experienced difficulty navigating the device to determine the location of a message they received.

 > Several older adults also described responding to text messages through a phone call due to not knowing how to reply to or initiate text messaging on smart mobile devices.